All Episodes

 This has been the world I have lived and worked in my entire career.

-And there's if they weren't so abusively biased, it wouldn't be that big a deal.
+And if they weren't so abusively biased, it wouldn't be that big a deal.

-I I turned on, literally, I turned on over the weekend, seeing him for like five seconds by accident.
+I turned on, literally, I turned on over the weekend, CNN for like five seconds by accident.

 It was not on purpose.

-And, you know, I was around the Fox News channel, and I have Dish TV and a turnaround.
+And, you know, I was around the Fox News channel and I have Dish TV and I turn around and I just watched a little bit.

 Andrew Sullivan and like somebody else, they're all saying that Trump's mentally ill.